telerik/winforms-docs/gridview/columns/generating-columns.md

 {{endregion}}

->note Ensure that your property is browsable in order to show the respective bound data.
+>tip Ensure that your property is browsable in order to show the respective bound data.
 The **Browsable** attribute set to *false* will make the property on which it is used not bindable.
 This will prevent other controls which use the [CurrencyManager](https://msdn.microsoft.com/en-us/library/system.windows.forms.currencymanager(v=vs.110).aspx) for extracting properties to bind to such a class.

 And here is the result: